Uche14/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Add /action to the PATH. /action
 Create a script that counts the number of directories in the PATH Create a script that lists environment variables.
+Create a script that lists all local variables